Learn-NEAR/NCD.L1.sample--thanks/README.md

 - **example:** `./scripts/3.d-transfer.sh account.testnet 5000000000000000000000000`

 ### View funds and contract storage (logged in as the guardian or dependent)
-Because this can be called by guardian or dependent, you must specify the caller.
-Funds added with a targetted recipient are not available for view.
-This may be a future enhancement.
+View the Contract storage.
+If a recipient is included, the script will call the `reportFunds` method to view the funds available for transfer to that recipient.
 - **method:** `summerize(): Contract`
+- **method:** `reportFunds(recipient: AccountId | null)`
 - **script:** `./scripts/report.sh [RECIPIENT]`
 - **example:** `./scripts/report.sh`; shows the contract summary
 - **example:** `./scripts/report.sh account.testnet`; shows the available funds for this recipient and contract summary